 Congressman Connolly understands that reducing traffic congestion is critical to our quality of life in Northern Virginia.
-As a former county government executive, Congressman Connolly led major infrastructure investments, including the extension of Metro’s Silver Line to Dulles Airport – a $5.6 billion rail project, and pursued transformative Public Private Partnerships to add capacity to our regional transportation network.
-In Congress, he is fighting to fund new transportation projects and fast-track projects already underway.
+As a former county government executive, Congressman Connolly led major infrastructure investments, including the extension of Metro’s Silver Line to Dulles Airport – a $5.6 billion rail project, and pursued innovative Public Private Partnerships to add capacity to our regional transportation network.
+In Congress, he is fighting to fund new transportation projects and promote the use of telework in the federal government.

-Congressman Connolly has helped lead the effort to conduct Congressional oversight of safety and accountability at Metro.
+Congressman Connolly knows we need Metro to be a safe and reliable transit backbone for the national capital region.
 He sees a system in crisis and in desperate need of a wholesale culture change.
 Congressman Connolly understands that failure of Metro is not an option.
 It is too important to our regional mobility.
-He helped lead the effort to establish the new Metrorail Safety Commission.
-He is the author of Metro reform legislation that is supported by Members of Congress from Virginia, Maryland, and Washington, D.C.
-And he is leading the fight to preserve the annual $150 million federal investment in Metro necessary to replace aging rail cars and make other needed safety and infrastructure improvements.
-We need Metro to be a safe and reliable transit backbone for the national capital region.
+He has helped lead the effort to conduct Congressional oversight of safety and accountability at Metro.
+He helped lead the effort to establish a new Metrorail Safety Commission.
+He is the author of Metro reform legislation which preserved the annual $150 million federal investment in Metro necessary to replace aging rail cars and make other needed safety and infrastructure improvements.
+Provisions of Congressman Connolly's Metro Investment and Accountability Act that reauthorize federal funding for WMATA through fiscal year 2030 were included in the Infrastructure Investment and Jobs Act of 2021.